 Big Pine Lakes Fishing

 We did not fish officially during our visit, but we saw many people heading up and down the mountain with their fishing poles.
-Like all places in the Eastern Sierras, you need a sport fishing license to legally fish.
+Like all places in the Eastern Sierras, you need a sport fishing license to legally fish if you are over the age of 16.
 You can get your fishing license here.
 Children below the age of 16 are not required to have a license, but the adults in the group should secure one before heading out.

 What to Bring for a Day Hike

-In general our recommendations for a day hike to Big Pine Lakes include:
+In general our recommendations for a day hike on the Big Pine Lakes trail include:

 - Water and water filtration to replenish your supplies (We use this type of filtration)